cheater/articles/readline.md

 	"\e": vi-movement-mode
 	"\C-y": yank

 In the *command mode*, many of the basic bindings apply, and there are some additions too.
-Instead of listing them all, I will link you to [an excellent cheat sheet](http://www.catonmat.net/download/bash-vi-editing-mode-cheat-sheet.pdf) by [Peter Krumins](http://www.catonmat.net).
+Instead of listing them all, I will link you to [an excellent cheat sheet](http://www.catonmat.net/download/bash-vi-editing-mode-cheat-sheet.pdf) by [Peteris Krumins](http://www.catonmat.net).

 You can edit the current line in your *$EDITOR* by pressing v.
 By default, this puts you in *vi*; enter commands one per line, and when you exit it (e.g. with *:wq* or *ZZ*) they will be executed.
 This is great for editing a longer command sequence.
 The commands get put in the history as separate entries.

 The *Vi mode* is not so terrific; the *Emacs mode* is much better.

 ### The Emacs-style bindings
 When checking out the bindings for the Emacs mode, note that *\C* is the Control key, and *\e* is the Escape key.
 However, most of the time pressing Alternative and then a key sends Escape and then that key; so if there's only one *\e* mentioned you can press the Alternative key instead.
-There's a lot of them, there is even a [PDF cheat-sheet](http://www.catonmat.net/download/readline-emacs-editing-mode-cheat-sheet.pdf) — yet again by Peter Krumins.
+There's a lot of them, there is even a [PDF cheat-sheet](http://www.catonmat.net/download/readline-emacs-editing-mode-cheat-sheet.pdf) — yet again by Peteris Krumins.
 Not all the bindings are the same for me, though.
 On a default *bash* on my computer the command named above puts out the following:

 	"\C-g": abort
 	"\C-x\C-g": abort